Netaji Subhas Institute of Technology, Bihta

 Netaji Subhas Institute of Technology, Bihta has no educational or institutional links with the NSUT(Formerly NSIT), Delhi.

 History

 NSIT was established in 2007 with the approval of AICTE, Department of Science & Technology, Government of Bihar, State Board of Technical Education and the Magadh University, Bodh Gaya.
 Following the creation of a technical university in 2008 in Bihar, NSIT's engineering courses are now under Aryabhatta Knowledge University, Patna.

 Campus

 NSIT has a fully residential campus on 400000 sqft of land.
 Campus facilities include faculty and staff residences, student hostels, cooperative mess and a sports complex.
 The campus has a main administrative block, digital library, laboratories, workshops, auditorium, conference rooms and a modern canteen, wifi.

 Programmes

 The college offers the following undergraduate courses.
 The medium of instruction for all courses is Hindi or English.

 B.Tech

-B.Tech courses are affiliated to Aryabhatta Knowledge University.
+B.Tech courses are affiliated to Bihar Engineering University.
 The Institute offers 4-year Bachelor of Technology degree programmes in following fields: